minus34/gnaf-loader/README.md

 A quick way to load GNAF and the PSMA Admin Boundaries into Postgres, preprocessed and ready to use as a reference address dataset for geocoding, analysis and visualisation.

 There are 2 options for loading the data:
-1: Run a Python script and build the database in a single step; or
+1. Run a Python script and build the database in a single step
-2: (COMING SOON) Download the GNAF and/or Admin Bdys Postgres dump files or text files and restore them in your database.
+2. (COMING SOON) Download the GNAF and/or Admin Bdys Postgres dump files or text files and restore them in your database

 ## Option 1 - Run load.gnaf.py
 Running the Python script takes 15-60 minutes an a Postgres server configured for performance.
 Guidelines are: a 3 year old, 32 core Windows server with SSDs = ~15 mins.
 A MacBook Pro = ~45 mins.
 A 3 year old, 8 core commodity PC = ~45 mins.